The Best Smart Thermostats, Tested by HGTV Editors

 Smart home products, from security systems to robot vacuums to smart speakers, have grown more and more popular in recent years thanks to the convenience they offer.
 Many smart devices primarily provide you the luxury of time saved, whether it's time saved from a robot vacuuming your house or a smart speaker searching for the weather forecast or a recipe instead of doing it yourself.
 But one smart device that saves you time, energy and money is a smart thermostat.
 Smart thermostats offer practical conveniences like being able to control your home’s temperature from the comfort of your bed via a smart app or voice control as well as the ability to reduce your home’s energy consumption and power bills.
 You can save as much as 10 percent a year on heating and cooling by simply turning your thermostat back 7°-10°F for eight hours a day from its normal setting, according to the U.S. Department of Energy, and it's much easier to consistently do that with a smart thermostat with automated eco modes, self-learning technology and schedules you can control from your phone.
 Most top-rated models cost between $80-$250 and are easy to use via a connected app, and some even offer voice control integration with other home devices like Alexa, HomeKit, Google Assistant, etc. Beyond price, here are the primary factors to consider when choosing a smart thermostat:

-- Compatibility With HVAC System: The last thing you want when purchasing something to make your life easier is realizing the smart thermostat you bought won't work with your current HVAC system.
+- Compatibility With HVAC System: The last thing you want when purchasing something to make your life easier is to realize the smart thermostat you bought won't work with your current HVAC system.
 If you have multiple climate-controlled zones in your home, you will need a thermostat for each zone.
-The age of your current HVAC system and will affect whether or not your system is compatible with the new thermostat.
+The age of your existing HVAC system will affect whether your system is compatible with the new thermostat.
 Most top brands offer an online questionnaire to help you determine if your current system is compatible with a device before you buy, which we found extremely helpful in our testing process and highly recommend doing.

 - Ease of Installation: Once you know a thermostat is compatible with your system, most are very easy to install yourself in less than 30 minutes, but the manufacturer's online questionnaire should also help you determine if hiring a pro is a better option for you.
 Most smart thermostats work best if your unit has a "C" wire, though some brands offer workarounds if yours doesn't.
 If you're ever unsure about compatibility, it's never a bad idea to hire a pro, which one of our editors, who lives in an older house and isn't super handy, decided to do.
 It will likely cost $100-150, but, even with that added fee to consider, a smart thermostat could still be worth the investment for the convenience and energy savings over time.
 If you go the DIY route, most kits come with everything you need, including a screwdriver and detailed instructions via an app.